revilowaldow/BITC/Sessions/2024/11 03 - Session 34.md

 [[Vrindrilliax]] went missing for a short while with [[Virtelle]]

-Vrin has invested
+Vrin has invested 5gp b

-Increasing demand for chinerian leather
+Increasing demand for chinerian leather [[Bluesails]]